Aneurysmal Bone Cyst

 Are there any risks to the procedure?

-Risks are possible with any treatment but are extremely rare.
-In over 300 treatments at Nationwide Children’s Hospital, there have been no complications of infection, excessive bleeding, or injury to muscles, nerves, or other nearby body parts.
-The possibility of skin injury at the injection site is minimized by precise pressure control during the treatment injection procedure.
+Risks are possible with any treatment but serious complications with each treatment session are very rare.
+In over 1000 treatments performed so far at Nationwide Children’s Hospital, there have been no serious infections or episodes of bleeding requiring blood transfusion.
+Doxycyline, the injected medication is itself an antibiotic, which minimizes infection risks, and the needles used are small limiting any bleeding risks.
+Injury to muscles, nerves, or other nearby body parts has occurred in less than 1% of the treatments and is usually temporary.
+The possibility of skin injury at the needle entry sites is minimized by careful control of injection pressures during the treatments.

-Once the patient is awake from anesthesia, the patient is discharged as an outpatient and sent home.
+Once the patient is fully awake after anesthesia, the patient is discharged from the Nationwide Children’s Hospital’s outpatient procedure center and sent home.
 Patients are able to move normally the same day following each treatment without special recovery time.
-Patients are given a prescription for pain medication if the treatment site hurts for a day or two.
+Care must be taken to keep the dressing clean and dry for 2 days after treatment.
+If needed, patients are given a prescription for pain medication to be used for a day or two after treatment if there is injection site pain.

 When can my child bathe?

-Patients may shower immediately following treatment but are asked not to submerge the treatment parts in a bathtub for a few days.
+Patients may shower immediately following treatment but are asked not to submerge the treatment area and the dressing in a bathtub for a few days.

-There are no specific activity restrictions (other than those prescribed by your orthopedic surgeon or neurosurgeon prior to treatment).
+For most patients, there are no specific activity restrictions after each treatment.
 Patients are instructed to be careful not to engage in strenuous activity with the affected bone to avoid fracture of the bone while it is healing.
+Occasionally, if the ABC is in an especially critical area, such as the neck or spine, there may be additional activity restrictions until it is clear that strong healthy bone healing has begun.

-What can my child expect after treatment is complete?
+What can my child expect after all the treatments are complete?
 Any long-term effects?

+After completion of all treatments the treated area should be strong and healthy allowing a return to full activity.
+A special concern in ABCs given that they usually occur in children is bone growth.
 All children with aneurysmal bone cysts next to their growth plates have demonstrated healing of the cysts and normal growth of adjacent bone, with no injury to the bone growth plate.
-In a small number of patients (2%), when the cyst invades the growth plate of the bone, the treatment and healing process results in a bone scar in this area that can result in a growth disturbance of the bone and mild shortening of the affected bone.
-No other negative long-term effects have been identified in 8 years of ABC treatment at Nationwide Children's Hospital.
-None of the patients (some treated after surgical recurrence) have required surgery for further treatment.
-All of the patients have normal use of the affected bones, including normal motion and activity, including the spine after treatment of spinal aneurysmal bone cyst.
-None have had a spinal fusion, which is permanent immobilization using metal rods, screws and a bone graft.
+In a small number of patients (2%), when the cyst invades the growth plate of the bone before the lesion is discovered, the treatment and healing process results in a bone scar in this area that can result in a growth disturbance of the bone and mild shortening of the affected bone.

 A 17-year-old girl, who was succeeding in high school both socially and academically, began suffering with frequent neck pain and headaches.
 She was able to push through her pain until it became increasingly worse when she tilted her head to the left.